jcuadraUAI/plaga/_pages/multimedia.md

 ##  360 videos

+MEJOR PONER EMBEDDED TRAILER PRIMERO Y SOLO LINKS A VIDEOS 360

 Our 360° videos from Galactic Centre simulations put you at the position of Sgr A*, the super-massive black hole, from where you can look in any direction.
 The animations show unprecedented views of stars orbiting you, the viewer, their winds colliding from an uncluttered vantage point, and clumps of material tidally stretching as they inspiral around you.
-These videos are best viewed with VR goggles; otherwise a handheld smartphone or tablet allows you to observe in any direction.
+These videos are best viewed with VR goggles; otherwise the YouTube app on a handheld smartphone or tablet allows you to observe in any direction.

 <P>&nbsp;</P>